MikeLydeamore/condensr/README.md

 rmarkdown::render_site("site_dir")
 ```

-You can host the page just like you would any other `distill` site:
+You can host the page just like you would any other `quarto` site:
 GitHub Pages, Netlify, or any other HTML hosting site of your choosing.